0xlgtm/0xlgtm.com/content/blog/solidity-gas-optimization-deep-dive.md

 }
 ```

 In order to deploy it, we must first compile it to bytecode.
-We can use the `forge inspect` command to generate this contract's [runtime](https://ethereum.stackexchange.com/questions/32234/difference-between-bytecode-and-runtime-bytecode) bytecode:
+We can use the `forge inspect` command to generate the contract's [runtime](https://ethereum.stackexchange.com/questions/32234/difference-between-bytecode-and-runtime-bytecode) bytecode:

 `6080604052348015600f57600080fd5b506004361060325760003560e01c80632e64cec11460375780636057361d14604c575b600080fd5b60005460405190815260200160405180910390f35b605c6057366004605e565b600055565b005b600060208284031215606f57600080fd5b503591905056fea2646970667358221220f830518cc265c932d00bc09e305ea281ef5d24fe16cb6b04364d484451e3582164736f6c63430008160033`

 To the untrained eye, this paragraph might appear nonsensical.
 However, it contains the code for the `Storage` contract.
+Each pair of [hexadecimal](https://en.wikipedia.org/wiki/Hexadecimal) characters constitutes one byte, and each byte corresponds to either:

+1. an operation code (opcode for short)
+2. arguments to be used for the most recent opcode executed

-Each pair of [hexadecimal](https://en.wikipedia.org/wiki/Hexadecimal) characters constitutes one byte, and each byte corresponds to an operation code (opcode for short) or arguments to the last opcode.
-For example, the first two pairs of hexidecimal characters are `60` and `80`. `60` stands for the `PUSH1` opcode and `80` is the argument for `PUSH1`.
+For example, the first two pairs of hexidecimal characters are `6080`.
+The first byte corresponds to the `PUSH1` opcode and the second byte is a 1 byte argument to be "pushed" onto the stack.

-Opcodes are the basic instructions executed by the Ethereum Virtual Machine (EVM) and each opcode has a gas cost associated with it.
-In this article, we will focus on strategies that minimizes the use of two of the most expensive opcodes, namely `SSTORE` and `SLOAD`.
+Opcodes are the basic instructions executed by the Ethereum Virtual Machine and each opcode has a gas cost associated with it.
+In this article, we will focus on strategies that can help to minimize the use of two of the most expensive opcodes, namely `SSTORE` and `SLOAD`.

-### Deconstructing SLOAD
+### SLOAD

-#### What is the SLOAD opcode?

 Given the index to some position in a contract's storage, the `SLOAD` opcode is used to retrieve the 32-bytes word located at that slot.
 For example, the ERC20 `balanceOf()` function executes one `SLOAD` operation to retrieve a user's balance.
 Unlike other opcodes with a fixed gas price, the `SLOAD` opcode has a dynamic pricing model as follows:

 - 2,100 gas for a cold access
 - 100 gas for a warm access

-A cold `SLOAD` is 20 times more costly than a warm `SLOAD` so it is important to understand the distinction between a cold and a warm access if we want to take advantage of this.
+As we can see, a cold `SLOAD` is 20 times more costly than a warm `SLOAD` so it is important to understand the distinction between a cold and a warm access if we want to take advantage of this.

 #### Cold Access vs. Warm Access